Voted Best Long Island Divorce Lawyer

 Do I need a lawyer?

-While you have no obligation to hire an attorney, a good divorce lawyer can save you time and money and reduce frustration in the long run.
-If you are not satisfied with your current representation, call us to discuss how we can help you transition seamlessly to our firm.
+While you are not obligated to hire an attorney, a good divorce lawyer can save you time and money and reduce frustration in the long run.
+If you are dissatisfied with your current representation, call us to discuss how we can help you transition seamlessly to our firm.

 What happens if I cannot pay my bills during the divorce because my spouse was the primary breadwinner?

 During divorce proceedings, the court can order temporary child support or temporary spousal maintenance.
-This provides financial support until the court issues a final judgment in your divorce.
-The final judgment may continue spousal support after the divorce, although there are no guarantees.
+This provides financial support until the court issues a final judgment on your divorce.
+The final decision may continue spousal support after the divorce, although there are no guarantees.
 However, the final judgment consummates the division of assets so you can begin rebuilding your financial stability.

 How is custody determined?

-Judges consider a number of factors when deciding who gets custody of the children.
+Judges consider several factors when deciding who gets custody of the children.
 These include:

 • The strength of each parent’s relationship and bond with the children